 - It takes some time to heat up

-A treat for those who like the old-school way of life, this pressing comb doesn’t require any electricity to be heated.
+A treat for those who like the old-school way of life, this pressing comb, has received multiple positive reviews and doesn’t require any electricity to be heated.
 You can simply heat it on a stove and start combing your hair.
 As the teeth are placed extremely close to each other, it does a fine job of straightening all of your hair strands while keeping it neat and frizz-free.
 The comb comes with brass teeth and copper spacers.
 To heat the comb, place it over the stove in low-medium flame for 5 minutes on each side.
 Once the comb turns into an orange or purple color, you can flip it over and heat it again.

 - Doesn’t need electricity